Skip to content

 • Timing: 30 minutes after “Upload documentation” completes

-• Automation assigns to original requestor
+• Automation assigns it to whoever started this whole thing

 Automations > Examples